omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Click the "Add" button and give your category a name.

 Use the search query interface to set the pool of resources that users will browse.
 The "Edit" button opens a drawer on the right hand side of the browser window which works exactly like [advanced search forms](../search.md#item-advanced-search) for items, media, and item sets.
 The "Advanced edit" button allows you to input a query string.
+You can leave the query blank to include all of the page's selected resource (that have been added to the site).

 ![Add category form with name filled in and search query Edit buttons interface](../modules/modulesfiles/FacetedBrowse-SearchQuery.png)

-You can leave the query blank to include all of the selected resource in the site.

-After setting the pool of resources, you can create facets and add columns to your browse display.
+After setting the pool of resources, you can create facets and set columns for your browse display.
 Once you are done creating your facets and setting your display columns, save your category.

 You can have more than one category per page.
 See [Multiple categories on one page](#multiple-categories-on-one-page) for how this functions on the public view.